 Are you planning to travel but don’t know where to stay outside of New York City?
 Well, if you are a budget-minded traveler seeking cheaper accommodation with easy access to the Big Apple City, here is your answer.

 Popularly known as the Big Apple, the city is an ultimate representation of a cosmopolitan destination, and a true definition of urban living.
-This has made the cost of living here quite unforgiving, and even the long time dwellers are increasingly searching for alternatives.
+This has made the cost of living here quite unforgiving, and even the long-time dwellers are increasingly searching for alternatives.

 For budget-conscious travelers, staying in NYC during your vacation, therefore, becomes something you should try to avoid.
-Life here is quite expensive, and accommodations costs won’t spare your wallet.
+Life here is quite expensive, and accommodation costs won’t spare your wallet.
 For this reason, you should have an idea of where to stay outside of New York City before you even travel.

-New York City comprises of 5 boroughs, namely Brooklyn, Manhattan, Queens, Staten Island, and the Bronx.
+New York City comprises 5 boroughs, namely Brooklyn, Manhattan, Queens, Staten Island, and the Bronx.
 But, when people talk of the high-cost NYC; what they are mostly referring to is Manhattan.

 Manhattan is the most expensive of all of NYC’s boroughs, and it’s the epicenter of the city’s economic activities.
 It also serves as the City’s administrative center, as well as its historical and cultural identifier.
 When looking for where to stay outside of New York City, you’re probably being pushed away by the high costs in Manhattan.

 Best Places to Stay Outside of Manhattan

-Sunset Park, Brooklyn
+1. Sunset Park, Brooklyn

 This stunning waterfront area derives its name from Sunset Park, which is found within the region.
 It is a good area to relax as you enjoy the sunset or even swim in the community pool.

 Transport to New York City from Sunset Park is not a problem as one can take a subway.
 It takes around 35 minutes to get to Times Square in New York City, while it might take less than 20 minutes to get to some other parts of the city.

-While Wyndham has some of the highest rates with $40 more than the others, it has the most positive reviews without any consistent complaints.
+While Wyndham has some of the highest rates with $40 more than the other chain hotels, it has the most positive reviews without any consistent complaints.

 The region is suitable for travelers who are on a budget or individuals who want to feel part of the Brooklyn community.
 The city center is easily accessible from Sunset Park, and hotel costs here are cheaper than in Manhattan and most other parts of Brooklyn.

-Atlantic Avenue, Brooklyn
+2. Atlantic Avenue, Brooklyn

 Atlantic Avenue is a long street in Brooklyn that has lots of fun places packed along the street.
 The region is a great spot for visitors and families as it offers several restaurants and access to the Prospect Park Zoo.

-Besides, the street is home to the Brooklyn Children’s Museum that happens to be among the oldest children’s Museums.
+Besides, the street is home to the Brooklyn Children’s Museum which happens to be among the oldest children’s Museums.
 It also hosts the annual Atlantic Antic festival where families and couples come to celebrate the neighborhood with music, food, drinks, and much fun.

 This makes Atlantic Avenue one of the best places to stay outside Manhattan.
-Atlantic Avenue is a 40-minute ride using the Subway from Midtown Manhattan and has cheaper accommodation compared to Manhattan.
+Atlantic Avenue is a 40-minute ride using the Subway from Midtown Manhattan and has cheaper accommodations compared to Manhattan.
 The average rate of hotels here is about $176 per night.
 Check prices now via Booking.com to get the lowest price.

 Jersey City is one of the top places to stay outside of NYC.
 It is a city in New Jersey, but it’s rapidly becoming one of the popular neighborhoods for people working in Manhattan.

 From various regions of Jersey City, one can easily get to Manhattan within 20 minutes via the PATH.
-Besides, there are various options to get to Manhattan as you can use a public bus, subway, ferry, train, or a hotel shuttle.
+Besides, there are various options to get to Manhattan as you can use a public bus, subway, ferry, train, or hotel shuttle.